rodsalva/konv-agent-v2/FEEDBACK_INTELLIGENCE_PLATFORM_PLAN.md

 ## Executive Summary

 This document outlines a comprehensive plan for building a feedback intelligence platform using agent-to-agent (A2A) communication with human oversight.
-The platform leverages cutting-edge agent communication protocols, modern multi-agent frameworks, and proven real-time architecture patterns to create a scalable, secure, and intelligent feedback processing system.
+The platform leverages AI-powered personas to simulate diverse customer segments, providing structured, consistent, and actionable feedback across e-commerce platforms with concrete business impact projections.

 ## 1. Platform Overview

 ### Vision
-Create an AI-native feedback intelligence platform where specialized AI agents collaborate to collect, analyze, and distribute insights while maintaining human oversight and control.
+Create an AI-native feedback intelligence platform where specialized AI agents adopt diverse customer personas to collect, analyze, and distribute insights while maintaining human oversight and control.

 ### Core Objectives
-- **Intelligent Feedback Collection**: Company agents proactively gather feedback from customer agents
+- **Multi-Persona Simulation**: Deploy diverse AI personas to capture varied customer perspectives
-- **Real-time Processing**: Sub-second response times for feedback routing and analysis
+- **Structured Feedback Collection**: Ensure consistent, comparable data across personas.
+You can ask follow-up / contextual questions, but always make sure that there are at least 3 core comparable questions that you ask within a survey to all respondents.
-- **Contextual Insights**: AI-driven analysis and recommendation generation
+- **Department-Specific Insights**: Transform raw feedback into actionable business recommendations (don't try to calculate ROIs and effort)
 - **Human-in-the-Loop**: Comprehensive oversight and control mechanisms
-- **Scalable Architecture**: Handle millions of feedback interactions daily
+- **Scalable Architecture**: Handle thousands of feedback interactions daily

 ## 2. Agent Communication Protocols & Standards